Are nuts really that good?

 • Eat nuts instead of other fats, not instead of a cup of fruits!
 Look at the food you eat every day and see where the fat comes from.
 When you see saturated fat, think about replacing that food item or part of it with nuts.
 Eat nuts instead of saturated fats… not on top of them!
 If you need help identifying saturated fats in your life, contact me, I'll be happy to point you in the right direction.

 • Don’t leave the nuts visible on your countertop.
 Unless they are not very appealing to you, you don’t want to be tempted nonstop by a jar full of cashews or pine nuts.
 Store them away in your pantry.
 If you love them, you will remember to eat them.
-But make sure you cannot just grab a handful every time you enter your kitchen, it would be a weight loss killer.
-If you need more tips on how to arrange your kitchen so that it's supporting you in your health goals, I strongly encourage you to read my blog post "Turn your kitchen into a weight loss lab".
+But make sure you cannot just grab a handful every time you enter your kitchen, it would be a weight-loss killer.
+If you need more tips on how to arrange your kitchen so that it's supporting you in your health goals, I strongly encourage you to read my blog post "Optimize your Kitchen for Weight Loss and Health".

 • Try to choose whole plain (not blanched) nuts, roasted or not.
 Unless that's all you like, avoid nuts that are covered in chocolate or in a sweet mix.
 Ideally, pick them in their shell, so that you eat them more slowly.
 This way you will eat one nut at a time rather than a handful at once.
 Remember, the more work it is to eat them, the less you will eat at once.
 It’s a simple trick but it works every time and it can make a huge difference calorie wise.

 • If you don’t eat much fat or have no saturated fat you can eliminate from your diet (because don’t forget, you NEED fat!), then make sure that when you eat nuts, you are eating a bit less of all the other high-calorie foods in your life.
-For instance, eat a bit less dairy, a bit less meat, a bit less bread, or maybe drink a bit less alcohol (beer, wine, liquor).
-Don’t substitute; just eat or drink smaller portions so that the nuts don't come on top of everything else.
+For instance, eat less dairy, less meat, less bread, or maybe drink less alcohol (beer, wine, liquor).
+Just eat or drink smaller portions so that the nuts don't come on top of everything else.
 Remember: the add-on item is not a free item :-).

 • Finally, pick the nuts you really enjoy.
 Don't eat anything and everything.
 Only eat your favorite nuts.
 Try them all and eat the ones that give you the most pleasure.
 Nuts are high calorie and high fat, so they should also be high reward for you, otherwise, it's not worth it!